MLSysOps/MLE-agent/README.md

 --comp_id "<competition_id>"
 ```

 Please make sure you have joined the competition before running the command.
+For more details, see the [MLE-Agent Tutorials](https://mle-agent-site.vercel.app/tutorial/Start_a_kaggle_task).

 ## Roadmap